 MXJO 3500mAh 18650

-If the cell bears only a single current rating figure or indicates "max discharging current," it must be assumed that the manufacturer asserts the cell's ability to endure discharge at that current level in any manner, including continuous usage.
+If a cell only lists a single current rating or states "max discharging current," you should assume that the manufacturer claims the cell can handle discharge at that level, regardless of the use, including continuous use.

 Final Verdict

-This rewrapped cell exhibits exaggerated current and capacity ratings and are identical to the older MXJO 18650 batteries with a yellow wrap claiming "20A 3500mAh."
+This rewrapped cell exhibits exaggerated current and capacity ratings and is identical to the older MXJO 18650 batteries, featuring a yellow wrap that claims 20A 3500mAh.
 When discharged continuously at its alleged 20A rating, an internal protection mechanism triggers around 100°C, permanently disabling the cell.
 While this safeguard prevents venting, it renders the cell useless and thus cannot be considered a 20A-rated cell.

 These MXJO cells bear an indistinguishable appearance and performance to the 10A/3300mAh Panasonic NCR18650GA.
 The 18650 batteries ratings table has been updated to include this cell.